coyotebw/EDLS-Elite-Dangerous-Launch-Suite/README.md

 Elite: Dangerous directly, bypassing the Frontier launcher.
 Min-ed-launcher in turn requires another program called [legendary](https://github.com/derrod/legendary).
 Don't be daunted by the instructions!
 I've written a detailed guide below, and anyway if you don't set this part up it does rather undermine the point of the program.
 But hey, knock yourself out.

 _**NOTE** that this does indeed work for Steam.
 You'll need to make an epic games account and link your steam to it, but that's all.
 No installing the epic launcher or anything else._
+_Also this guide is a work in progress..._

 1. First we will need to install legendary.
 Download the .exe from [latest release of legendary](https://github.com/derrod/legendary/releases) and put it somewhere that it won't be moved or deleted (i.e. not in downloads).
 I went with `C:\legendary\legendary.exe`